matloff/R-Style-Guide/README.md

 code).
 This will really help you focus during the coding process.

-* Comments that prepare the reader for the following chunk of code, say 6-12 lines, can also greatly enhance readability, e.g.
+* Comments that prepare the reader for the following chunk of code, say 6-12 lines, can also greatly enhance the RED-ness of your code, e.g.

 ``` r
 # Our strategy will be to first create a matrix of index numbers of the